 This is the kind of adjustment I was missing during my search.

-Does it solve all back problems?
+Does this solve all back problems?

 Of course not.